26 Privacy

 20200514 Privacy is a fundamental human right according to the Australian Government’s Office of the Australian Information Commissioner.
 Microsoft’s CEO Satya Nadella and President Brad Smith have also stated the same principle on many occasions.

 Unfortunately, Governments and Business in reality see it differently.
-The Morrison Government in Australia, commonly considered the worst government in Australia’s history, provides a worrying example.
-A government minister believed he had the right to breach the privacy of individuals by releasing “protected personal information” to his politically aligned right wing journalists in 2016/2017.
-These individuals, ordinary citizens, spoke up against illegal government activities in debt collection, that allegedly lead to a number of suicides, as disclosed during a Royal Commission and reported upon in the respected The Saturday Paper.
+The Morrison Government in Australia provided a worrying example.
+A government minister believed he had the right to breach the privacy of individuals by releasing “protected personal information” to his politically aligned journalists in 2016/2017.
+These individuals, ordinary citizens, spoke up against illegal government activities in debt collection, that allegedly lead to a number of suicides, as disclosed during a Royal Commission and reported upon in The Saturday Paper.

-Citizens need to take care of their own privacy and Governments must support them, and today with some care our technology can help us.
+Citizens need to take care of their own privacy and Governments must support them, and today with some care our technology can help us but we need to start by protecting our own privacy.

 Your donation will support ongoing availability and give you access to the PDF version of this book.
 Desktop Survival Guides include Data Science, GNU/Linux, and MLHub.
 Books available on Amazon include Data Mining with Rattle and Essentials of Data Science.
 Popular open source software includes rattle, wajig, and mlhub.
 Hosted by Togaware, a pioneer of free and open source software since 1984.
 Copyright © 1995-2022 Graham.Williams@togaware.com Creative Commons Attribution-ShareAlike 4.0